nus-cs2113-AY2122S1/ip/docs/README.md

 ```

 ## Notes:
-The data in the task list is automatically saved into a file on your computer.
+The data in the task list is automatically saved in DukeData/data.txt, in the directory where ip.jar is.

 ## Command Summary